ENTRANCE TO A LANE:

 Fine Art and The Otter Gallery Research project Hermeneutics in the field of British Landscape Painting in 20th and 21st centuries

-The project links the production of new paintings with those from The Otter Gallery Collection as a context and foundation for the conference/symposium on British landscape painting.
+The project linked the production of new paintings with those from The Otter Gallery Collection as a context and foundation for the conference/symposium on British landscape painting.

-The conference/symposium will use these questions as points of departure to explore the position of landscape painting in 21st century and whether there is a particular British sensibility to the work being produced.
+The conference/symposium used these questions as points of departure to explore the position of landscape painting in 21st century and whether there is a particular British sensibility to the work being produced.

 Sutherlands ‘Entrance to a Lane’, one of the most significant paintings in the Otter Trust Collection, gives its title to the exhibition bringing visual ‘marker’ as well as a challenge to the project.
 How to adapt paintings’ language into the new century and how to engage in a dialogue with the British Modernist painters?

 Of course, the modernist trajectory into and around abstraction has been modified, shifted and perhaps overrun not just by the relations to contemporary art and the art of the past but also to photography, film and everything ‘Post’ modern throughout the latter part of the 20th Century.
 The ‘visual landscape’ has shifted; the possibilities of responding to it have been thoroughly problematized.
 Abstraction has lost its purity (did it ever have such?) and the language of painting now operates across and between the ‘fields’ and ‘edges’ of complex signifying processes and historical practices.
 The challenge is to use the British Modernists from The Otter Gallery Collection as a point of departure………